Skip to main content

 If you or someone you know needs food assistance, these resources may be able to help:

-Find Food Illinois: Use the Find Food Il Map to find places in your community offering free food or meals.
+Find Food Illinois: Use the Find Food IL map to find places in your community offering free food or meals.

 Illinois Foodbank: Provides an alphabetic listing of all Illinois The Emergency Food Assistance Program (TEFAP) distribution sites.